Entry and Level 1 ProgrammesView Our Entry and Level 1 Programmes Courses

 Courses are offered at Entry Level, Level One, and Level 1.5 to allow for appropriate progression.
 At the end of the time in Foundation Learning students may progress into our Level Two provisions within the College or into full or supported employment with local employers.

-Our learners are based in a their own building in the centre of the Newton Rigg Campus, which includes teaching base rooms together with social areas and staff offices.
-Teachers and Learning Development Staff are also based within the building to provide ongoing support through the day.
+Our learners are based in a their own building in the centre of the Newton Rigg Campus, which includes teaching base rooms together with social areas.
+Teachers and Learning Development Staff provide ongoing support throughout the day.

 The day starts within the base area but then learners have the options of using the wide-range of teaching facilities within Newton Rigg College.
 Depending on the pathway learners may be working with the animals in Newton Rigg’s Animal Academy, they may be taking part in activities on the Farm, in the College’s gardens or they may be running a short activity for children from the nursery based at the College.